Where are my mango-lovers at? ThisIn this Rum Island Butter Recipe is for you.

-I love mangoes in smoothies, sorbets, and jams – but not by themselves.
+I love mangoes in smoothies, sorbets, and jams - but not by themselves.
 Does anyone else feel this way?
-I love it as an accompaniment to other flavors, but not alone.
-This recipe has mango, pineapple, and banana flavors, but each flavor works together to create one cohesive (and yummy) new flavor.
-Island flavor.
-Or as I’ve been calling it, Caribbean Cruise Ship flavor.
+I love it as an accompaniment to other flavours, but not alone.
+This recipe has mango, pineapple, and banana flavours, but each flavour works together to create one cohesive (and yummy) new flavour.
+Island flavour.
+Or, as I’ve been calling it, Caribbean Cruise Ship flavour.

-This butter’s consistency is closer to apple butter than other types.
+In this Rum Island Butter Recipe, This butter’s consistency is closer to apple butter than other types.
 It has a jam-like feel that is pleasant and inherently springy.
 Making your own jelly or jam is the best!
 It tastes so fresh.
-These are best mini gifts to give to neighbors and coworkers too.
+These are the best mini gifts to give to neighbours and coworkers too.

 Inspired by American Preppers Network

 One 20 oz can of liquid removed pineapple chunks